Obadiah German: Life

 He was born on April 22, 1766, in Amenia, New York.
 He studied law, was admitted to the bar in 1792, and commenced practice in Norwich.
 A Democratic-Republican, he was a member of the New York State Assembly from 1798 to 1799, 1804 to 1805, and 1807 to 1809.

 In 1809, he was elected a U.S. Senator from New York.
 He served one term, March 4, 1809, to March 3, 1815, and was not a candidate for reelection.
 German was known as a critic of the lack of military preparations made in advance of the War of 1812, and voted against the declaration of war.
+In a speech he gave in the Senate on June 13, 1812, German noted the overwhelming strength of Britain:

+I will first call the attention of the Senate to the ability and strength of the nation we are about, by this bill, to declare war against.
+Gentlemen ought to recollect, that Great Britain has been almost constantly engaged in war for twenty years past against one of the most powerful nations that ever existed...
+Is Great Britain less powerful now, than she was twenty years ago?
+No, sir, the constant warfare has increased her powers instead of diminishing them.

 In 1812, German was one of the founding trustees of Hamilton College.
 He was First Judge of the Chenango County Court from 1814 to 1819.
 He was also a State militia officer, eventually becoming a major general.

 Supporting DeWitt Clinton's Erie Canal project, German took part in planning and overseeing its construction after being appointed to the state Public Works Commission in 1817.
 German returned to the Assembly in 1819 as a member of the Clintonian faction of the Democratic-Republican Party and was chosen to serve as Speaker.
 Afterwards he resumed the practice of law.
 German became a Whig when that party was organized.

 He died on September 24, 1842, in Norwich, New York.
 He was buried at North Norwich Cemetery in North Norwich, New York.